.Let the Right one

 The next day was Saturday!
 No school!
 No bullies.
 Mom sent me a text message while I was asleep saying she would be home later next day.
 She wrote that she was excited because David’s Dad asked her to marry him.
 This was too fast and too sudden

 I opened the bag and it was a new pair of panties, tights, boots, a denim dress and a coat.
 I put them on with some difficulties.
 How do you put a dress on?
 The tights were also impossible but at last, I managed to put them on.
-I looked in the mirror and a girl with a black eye starred back at me.
+I looked in the mirror and a girl with a black eye stared back at me.
 It is hard to explain how I felt.
 I looked at the girl in the mirror and knew she was the real me.
 It is her that was the happy me.
 It’s a shame people didn’t see that

 I pranced out and met Sam.
 She was delighted to see me.
 She looked at my black eye, didn’t say a heard and held her hand in front of it.
 I see small silver, gold and pink stars flow from her hand to my black eye.
 I felt some tingling and smiled.
 After a few minutes, she said the black eye was now gone